-Sr. No. Key Audit Matters Auditor's Response Impairment of Loan Assets - Expected Credit loss Refer Note no. 38 (37 (A) (a) (ii)) to the Financial Statements read with accounting policy No.5(ii)- 'Financial Instruments') Financing is principal business of the Company and disclosure of Loan assets at fair value considering the provision for loss due to impairment is most significant.
-The Company follows a Board approved methodology wherein assessment for allowance is carried out by an external agency for impairment based on certain criterion / framework classifying the assets into various stages depending upon credit risk and level of evidence of impairment.
-The measurement of an expected credit loss allowance (ECL) for financial assets measured at amortized cost requires the use of complex models and significant assumptions about future economic conditions and credit behaviour (e.g., likelihood of customers defaulting and resulting losses).
-The Company makes significant judgments while assessing ECL and the assumptions underlying the ECL are monitored and reviewed on an on-going basis.
-The proper application of such assumptions is material for statement of the Loan Assets.
-In view of the significance of the amount of loan assets in the Financial Statements, the loss due to impairment of loan assets has been considered as Key Audit Matter in our audit.
+Sr. No. Key Audit Matters Auditor's Response Credit loss Refer Note Financial S policy No.5(Financing is and disclose considering impairment i The Compa methodology is carried of impairment framework of stages depen evidence of i expected cr financial ass requires the significant a conditions ar of customers The Compa while assess underlying th on an on-goin The proper a material for view of the s assets in the to impairment c of Loan Assets - Expected no. 38 (37 (A) (a) (ii)) to the tatements read with accounting ii)- 'Financial Instruments') principal business of the Company tre of Loan assets at fair value the provision for loss due to s most significant. any follows a Board approved wherein assessment for allowance out by an external agency for based on certain criterion / classifying the assets into various ding upon credit risk and level of mpairment.
+The measurement of an edit loss allowance (ECL) for sets measured at amortized cost a use of complex models and ssumptions about future economic ind credit behaviour (e.g., likelihood defaulting and resulting losses). ny makes significant judgments sing ECL and the assumptions the ECL are monitored and reviewed ing basis. application of such assumptions is statement of the Loan Assets.
+In significance of the amount of loan Financial Statements, the loss due ent of loan assets has been s Key Audit Matter in our audit.
 Our Audit procedures based on which we arrived at conclusion regarding reasonableness of the disclosures and accounting for Impairment of Loan Assets - Expected Credit loss include the following: We have obtained an understanding of the guidelines as specified in Ind AS 109 "Financial Instruments", various regulatory updates, guidance of ICAI and internal instructions and procedures of the Company in respect of the ECL and adopted the following audit procedures: Evaluation and testing of the key internal control mechanisms with respect to the loan assets monitoring, assessment of the loan impairment including testing of relevant data quality, and review of the real data entered.
 Recoveries in the loan assets are verified to ascertain level of stress thereon and impact on impairment allowance in financial statements.
 Verification / review of the documentation, operations / performance, valuation of available securities and monitoring of the loan assets, especially large and stressed loan assets, to ascertain any overdue, unsatisfactory conduct or weakness in any loan asset account.
 The company avails services of third party for evaluation of ECL Components.
 The calculations in the study for impairment allowance carried out by third party are relied upon by us and test checks are carried out for the same.
 The data shared with the third party is verified by us for correctness of material components being submitted.
 Our audit procedure in the same are limited in view of not sharing certain parameters and software used for study of such data being considered confidential by such third party.